Faculty of Music

 - Daily lunchtime concerts and recital opportunities for soloists, chamber and large ensembles

 - Beats in the Bar weekly series of jazz performances

 - Showcase events in leading venues across London including London’s Southbank Centre, Ronnie Scott’s, Cadogan Hall, St Martin-in-the-Fields and King’s Place

 Throughout each year of study, students participate in a range of concerts, masterclasses, workshops and outreach activities as well as international festivals and a variety of innovative performance events.

 Faculty of Dance

 Trinity Laban dance students hone their performance skills in a wide variety of formal and informal performance settings.

-Performances within the Faculty of Dance include work led, created and co-created by world leading choreographers and by students, whether with Transitions Dance Company, on students’ own works or in the Historical Project module, where students recreate dance works by major 20th and 21st century choreographers such as Rudolf Laban, Merce Cunningham, Martha Graham, Richard Alston, Steve Paxton and Lea Anderson.
+Performances within the Faculty of Dance include work led, created and co-created by world leading choreographers and by students, on students’ own works, the Commissioned Works module or in the Repertory Project module, where students recreate dance works by major 20th and 21st century choreographers such as Protima Chatterjee, Wayne McGregor, Lea Anderson, Rudolf Laban, Merce Cunningham, Martha Graham, Richard Alston and Steve Paxton.

 The magnificent Blackheath Halls (Great Hall seating 600 and Recital Room seating 160) offers a further performance venue.
 Some students prefer to set their work in less conventional settings and dancers are frequently seen in the lightwell, lecture rooms, a splendid architectural folly of a ‘corridor to nowhere’ – almost anywhere a dancer can fit into is used.

 There are also frequent opportunities for students to perform across London and beyond.
-Recent projects have taken place at the Southbank centre, Whitechapel Gallery and Royal Academy of Arts and in schools and colleges across the UK.
+Recent projects have taken place at the Southbank Centre, Whitechapel Gallery, Tate Modern, Royal Academy of Arts, film and opera festivals and in schools and colleges across the UK.